We hope these answer all of your questions. If not, please feel free to email Helen Bennett.

 As organizers and social justice leaders, Fellows also need to learn development skills and how to organize money.
 These skills are essential for anyone who wants to work for social change in the long term.

-Each Fellow must raise at least $1,000 by the end of the Fellowship year, using the methods of development (fundraising that helps to build a sustainable relationship between the donor and the organization).
+Fellows work together to raise part of JOIN’s fundraising goal for the year, using the methods of development (fundraising that helps to build a sustainable relationship between the donor and the organization).
 Fellows will be asked to participate in a development project, working hand in hand with staff and other fellows to connect with existing JOIN supporters and to cultivate new ones.
 This work will largely take place outside of the weekly sessions.

 What about the Fellowship alumni?